adi14041999/my_wiki/docs/math/probability/random_variables.md

 ## Distribution of a Random Variable

 The **distribution** of a random variable $X$ describes how the probability mass (or density) is distributed across all possible values that $X$ can take.
 It tells us the complete probabilistic behavior of $X$.
+It can be represented in various ways, including a PMF, a cumulative distribution function (CDF), or other methods.

 The distribution answers the question: "What is the probability that $X$ takes on a particular value or falls within a particular range?"